 Option 1: File form DIR 3.
 The Form DIR-3 is applicable to a person who wants to become a director in an existing company.
 This form required basic details of the proposed director along with identity proof like PAN, Aadhaar Card, etc and address proof.
 With effect from 23 February 2020, in case of new companies, DIN can be applied within SPICe+ form for up to three directors.

-Option 2: With filing SPICe, DINs gets issued to the proposed directors who do not have a DIN.
+Option 2: With filing SPICe+, DINs gets issued to the proposed directors who do not have a DIN.
 Under this process of filing through SPICe+ (INC 32), a maximum of three directors can apply for DIN.
 If the applicant wants to incorporate Company with more than 3 Directors and more than 3 persons doesn’t have DIN, in such a situation the applicant has to incorporate a Company with 3 Directors and have to appoint new directors later on after incorporation.

 Step 3: Name Approval

 To get the name approval, there are following options: